yankaics/Core/README.md

 Visit `http(s)://url_of_your_app/admin` to access the control panel.
 The default account and password is `admin` / `password`.
 Please change it immediately after your first login by clicking your administration account name ("admin") located at the top-right corner.

-You can also type $ `bin/rails c` <kbd>Enter</kbd> in the terminal to enter the rails console.
+You can also type `bin/console` <kbd>Enter</kbd> in the terminal to enter the rails console.

-Feel free to check out the [docs](https://github.com/colorgy/Core/wiki) for further information.
+Feel free to check out the [wiki](https://github.com/colorgy/Core/wiki) for further information.

 ## Testing